-All in all it cost about £15/m² including all sanding and varnishing.
-If we’d wanted to have the floor stained, it would have worked out at slightly more.
-In general the costs will obviously depend on the condition of your floor and also on area where you live.
+All in all, it cost about £15/m² including all sanding and varnishing.
+If we’d wanted to have the floor stained, it would have worked out slightly more expensive.
+In general, the costs will obviously depend on the condition of your floor and also on the area where you live.

 This is what our living room is like now.

 We love the floor and it’s holding up really well.
 There are a few little marks and dents here and there, but nothing major.
-We also found an amazing way to remove dents in wood.
-You can read about how to do it here.
+We also found an amazing way to remove dents in the wood.